carla-simulator/carla-autoware/README.md

 To run Autoware within Carla please use the following execution order:

 1. Carla Server
-2. Autoware Runtime Manager
+2. Autoware (including carla-ros-bridge and additional nodes)
-3. Carla Autoware Bridge
-4. Autoware Stack

 You need two terminals: